AsifRajwani/Langflow/README.md

 ### **2. Connect Applications to Agents**

 This example corresponds to the [LangFlow Agent Tutorial](https://docs.langflow.org/agent-tutorial).
+Web Search component is not used as it was not adding any value, everything else aligns with the tutorial url.

 ---